software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > As a blog reader I want to browse list of blog posts of a blog so that I can find interesting posts to read.

-A user story is usually written from the user's perspective and follows the format:
+A user story is written from the user's perspective and commonly follows the following format:

 > As [a user persona], I want [to perform this action] so that [I can accomplish this goal].